Slovenska Bistrica Castle

 - Roman road Celeia-Poetovio

 - Memorial room of the writer Anton Ingolič

 - Dr. Zimmer's room Zora Janžekovič

-- Exhibition about the work and life of Jože Tomažič with old classroom
+- Exhibition about the work and life of Jože Tomažič with sn old classroom

-- Minerals from the municipalities Slovenska Bistrica, Makole and Poljčane
+- Minerals from the municipalities of Slovenska Bistrica, Makole and Poljčane

-- Room of the field signs with documents about designated persons
+- Room with military banners with documents about designated persons

 - Pajtler's collection of fossils and minerals